tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@konnster99/index.md

 ### introduction

 Hey I'm Karan, a 2nd year student at VIT pursuing his B.tech in IT.
-I'm a tech enthusiast.A student web-developemer by day and a competitive coder by night.
+I'm a tech enthusiast.A student web-developer by day and a competitive coder by night.

 ## why are you taking this challenge?